 Find your next book club pick

 If it's your turn to pick the next book club pick and you're stumped for options, check out our list of the best 2019 book club recommendations!
 If you still need help finding great reads, sign up for TBR: Tailored Book Recommendations!
-TBR is a subscription service that offer personalized book recommendations either straight to your email inbox, or we'll send brand-new hardcover books straight to your door every quarter.
+TBR is a subscription service that offer personalized book recommendations either as recommendations-only sent straight to your email inbox via letter, or we'll send brand-new hardcover books straight to your door every quarter.